2015 Villa Castelli mid-air collision: Collision

 Each helicopter was carrying four passengers in addition to the pilot.
 Seconds after taking off together, at about 17:15 local time (20:15 UTC), the two helicopters collided while climbing away at a height of about 100 m, and both crashed to the ground.

-A video of the accident appears to show the lower of the two helicopters climbing at a higher rate than the other one, colliding with it from below.
+A video of the accident appears to show the lower of the two helicopters climbing at a higher rate than the one above, colliding with the latter from below.
 Weather conditions at the time were reported as good.

 Aircraft

 The two aircraft involved were both Eurocopter AS350B3 Écureuil; one was registered LQ-CGK, the other LQ-FJQ.
 LQ-CGK was manufactured in 2010 and was owned by the provincial government of La Rioja.
 LQ-FJQ was manufactured in 2012 and was owned by the provincial government of Santiago del Estero.

 Victims

 All ten people on board both aircraft were killed in the accident, including French athletes Florence Arthaud, Camille Muffat and Alexis Vastine.
 The others killed were the two Argentinian pilots and five French members of the production team, Adventure Line Productions.
 The other show contestants were reported to have been waiting on the ground nearby when the accident occurred.